Arch 100-200 Effective 8/27/03

 *Not an Official Version

-The Joint Board makes no warranty, express or implied, as to whether this document is correct,
+The Office of Professional Licensure and Certification makes no warranty, express or implied, as to whether this document is correct,

 complete, up-to-date, or as to any other relative fact.
 Independent verification of the contents is essential.